 It does look pretty though, doesn't it?!

 One of my favorites on the snack buffet.
 Simple.
 Cute.
 Yummy.

 As luck would have it, Sam's Club stopped carrying cotton candy the week of the party.
 I went through this for Genevieve's first party also-- saw it everywhere before and after.
 Couldn't find it anywhere during.
 I ended up running to the Dollar General and getting this fluff at the last minute.
 A circus party without cotton candy just seemed wrong.
 Oh and if you remember the cotton candy from this post, it totally "shrunk" before I even opened it.
 Not cool, HomeGoods, not cool.

 I was considering circus peanuts like these for this cupcake holder but I think they may look cute but taste, well, nasty.
 I saw these cute shortbread alphabet cookies at Wal-Mart the week of the party and made a quick decision to buy them.
 I'm glad I did.
-I definitely had leftovers but some kids enjoyed them and my girls didn't seem to mind finishing them up after the party.
+They matched the party perfectly, were tasty, and my girls didn't seem to mind finishing up the leftovers.

-Another "keep it real" moment-- the card is wrong.
-This is actually candied popcorn.
+This is actually candied popcorn not caramel like the card says (oops).
 I liked this recipe better than the kool-aid popcorn although it did get hard really fast when preparing it.